Skip to content

 How does Omni Network open interest compare across exchanges?

-Omni Network (OMNI) open interest is broken down by exchange in the chart above, showing the total value of outstanding OMNI derivative contracts on each platform.
+The Omni Network (OMNI) open-interest chart shows the total value of outstanding OMNI derivative contracts on each exchange.
 Rising open interest indicates new capital entering the market, while declining OI suggests positions are being closed.

 What does the OMNI long/short ratio indicate?